elysehadid/elysehadid.github.io/README.md

 * Add testimonials
 * Add info about the tech stack, platforms and libraries I work with
 * Add a picture of myself!
+* Turn this website into a template that can be re-used by others!

 ## Contribute to the Project